geekcamp-ph/rubyonrails.geekcampbaguio.com/README.md

 ## Running the website locally

 Given I have cloned the repo

     git clone git@github.com:geekcamp-ph/rubyonrails.geekcampbaguio.com.git

-    And I am in the directory of the clone repo cd rubyonrails.geekcampbaguio.com
+And I am in the directory of the clone repo

+    cd rubyonrails.geekcampbaguio.com

-    And I have installed the ruby bundle bundle install
+And I have installed the ruby bundle

+    bundle install

 When I run `serve`

 And I go to http://localhost:4000

 Then I should see the Ruby on Rails guide for Geekcamp Baguio

 ## Deploying to the project's site

 Given I am in the project directory

-    And I have cloned the repo to an html subdirectory under the project directory git clone git@github.com:geekcamp-ph/rubyonrails.geekcampbaguio.com.git html

-    And I have added heroku remote
+And I have added the heroku repo as a remote repo

-      git remote add heroku (url you can see if you log in)
+    git remote add heroku git@heroku.com:ruby-geekcampbaguio.git

-    And I checked out the gh-pages branch of the html subdirectory cd html
-      git co master
-      cd ..

-    When i run `serve export`

-    And I commit the changes in the html subdirectory cd html
-      git add -A
-      git commit -m "My specific update"
+When I push master to heroku

     git push heroku master

 And I go to http://www.rubyonrails.geekcampbaguio.com/

-    Then I should see that the website has bee deployed
+Then I should see that the website has been deployed